Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer

 \section{Abstract}

 Author response (rebuttal) writing is a critical stage of scientific peer review that demands substantial author effort.
-Recent work frames this task as automatic text generation, underusing author expertise and intent.
-In practice, authors possess domain expertise, author-only information, revision and response strategies--concrete forms of author expertise and intent--to address reviewer concerns, and seek NLP assistance that integrates these signals to support effective response writing in peer review.
-We reformulate author response generation as an author-in-the-loop task and introduce \textit{REspGen}, a generation framework that integrates explicit author input, multi-attribute control, and evaluation-guided refinement, together with \textit{REspEval}, a comprehensive evaluation suite with 20+ metrics covering input utilization, controllability, response quality, and discourse.
-To support this formulation, we construct \textit{Re$^3$Align}, the first large-scale dataset of aligned review--response--revision triplets, where revisions provide signals of author expertise and intent.
-Experiments with state-of-the-art LLMs show the benefits of author input and evaluation-guided refinement, the impact of input design on response quality, and trade-offs between controllability and quality.
-We make our dataset\footnote{\url{https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4982}}, generation and evaluation tools\footnote{\url{https://github.com/UKPLab/arxiv2026-respgen-respeval}} publicly available.
+In practice, authors possess domain expertise, author-only information, and response strategies -- concrete forms of author expertise and intent -- and seek NLP assistance that integrates these signals into author response generation (ARG).
+Yet this author-in-the-loop paradigm lacks formal NLP formulation and systematic study: no dataset provides fine-grained author signals, existing ARG work lacks author inputs and controls, and no evaluation measures response reflection of author signals and effectiveness in addressing reviewer concerns.
+To fill these gaps, we introduce (i) \textit{Re$^3$Align}, the first large-scale dataset of aligned review–response–revision triplets, where revisions proxy author signals; (ii) \textit{REspGen}, an author-in-the-loop ARG framework supporting flexible author input, multi-attribute control, and evaluation-guided refinement; and (iii) \textit{REspEval}, a comprehensive evaluation suite with 20+ metrics spanning input utilization, controllability, response quality, and discourse.
+Experiments with SOTA LLMs demonstrate the benefits of author input and evaluation-guided refinement, the impact of input specificity on response quality, and controllability–quality trade-offs.
+We release our dataset,\footnote{\url{https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4982}} generation and evaluation tools.\footnote{\url{https://github.com/UKPLab/acl2026-respgen-respeval}}